Justin Timberlake Reveals Real Reason He Left N’Sync, Talks What Is Next

 “I want to do both things.
 I really do idolize the golden era of Hollywood, when actors were required to sing and move.
 But I’m just following my gut in the decisions that I make about what I’m going to do next.
 I’m mostly just glad this is all working out because I really can’t do anything else.
 I’m not gifted at anything else.”

-Honestly, right now Justin Timberlake has no clue what he will focus on, but everyone knows that moving on from N’Sync has really helped his career.
-Justin shared saying, “Going on tour is a circus.
+Right now, Justin Timberlake has no clue what he will focus on, but everyone knows that moving on from N’Sync has really helped his career.

+Justin shared, “Going on tour is a circus.
 You set up the tents, you play the show, you tear the tents down and go on to the next place.
 It’s like Groundhog Day.
 After the 125th show, you feel debilitated.”

-It doesn’t sound like touring is what he will be focusing on.
+It doesn’t sound like touring is what he will focus on.
 Justin does have new music coming out that he described as “Southern American music.”
 This will be different from him, but his fans should embrace it just fine.
 Justin is also a dad now and has to think about that when he considers doing a tour or something that will take him away from home.

 .@JTimberlake opens up about leaving NSYNC: "It just felt like the whole thing was too big: https://t.co/571Dhz6A0J pic.twitter.com/GHU4UUlDAY